-The Graduate Dean appoints a Thesis Committee whose members have been recommended by the student, the student's faculty advisor, and the student's department head.
-Students should have a thesis committee appointed by the end of their second semester.
+The Graduate Dean will approve a Thesis Committee whose members have been recommended by the student, the student's faculty advisor, the student's department head and whose members meet the minimum requirements listed below.
+Students should have a thesis committee approved by the end of their second semester.

 This Committee will have a minimum of three voting members, including the student's advisor, who are familiar with the student's area of study.

-Of these Committee members, two must be from the home department or, in the case of interdisciplinary degree programs, an allied department.
-Off-campus members can be assigned to the Committee to serve either with full voting status or in a non-voting capacity.
-Off-campus members with voting status assume all of the responsibilities of on-campus Committee members with respect to attendance of Committee meetings, review of thesis drafts and participation in oral examinations and thesis defense sessions.
-If a thesis co-advisor is assigned, an additional faculty member from the home or allied department must be added to the committee.
-Students who choose to have a minor program at the Master's level must select a representative from their minor area of study to serve on the Thesis Committee.
-Minor representatives must be full-time members of the CSM graduate faculty.
+- Of these three (3) Committee members, two must be designated as Mines graduate faculty from the home department or, in the case of interdisciplinary degree programs, designated as Mines graduate faculty in an allied department. - The third member of the committee may be Mines faculty or an off campus member. - Off-campus members can be assigned to the Committee as the 3rd member or as additional members.
+If assigned as the 3rd member, the member must be a voting member.
+Off-campus members nominated for voting status on the committee request form must include a brief resume of their education and/or experience that demonstrates their competence to judge the quality and validity of the thesis.
+Such members also must agree to assume the same responsibilities expected of on-campus Committee members including, but not limited to, attendance at Committee meetings, review of thesis proposals and drafts and defense. - 3.
+Additional members (more than the 3 required), either Mines faculty or off campus members may serve either with full voting status or in a non-voting capacity.
+Off-campus members with voting status assume all of the responsibilities of on-campus Committee members with respect to attendance of Committee meetings, review of thesis drafts and participation in oral examinations and thesis defense sessions. - If a thesis co-advisor is assigned, an additional member, Mines faculty or off campus member, must be added to the committee.
+Coadvisors must be voting members of the committee. - 5.
+Students who choose to have a minor program at the Master's level must select a representative from their minor department of study to serve on the Thesis Committee.
+Minor representatives must be a designated as a Mines graduate faculty member in the Minor department. - 6.
 A Thesis Committee Chairperson is designated by the student at the time he/she requests the formation of his/her thesis committee.
 The chairperson is responsible for leading all meetings of the thesis committee and for directing the student's thesis defense.
-In selecting a Thesis Committee chairperson, the following guidelines must be met:

-- 1. The chairperson cannot be the student's advisor or co-advisor and - 2.
-The chairperson must be a full-time CSM graduate faculty member.
+In selecting a Thesis Committee chairperson, the following guidelines must be met: - The chairperson cannot be the student's advisor or co-advisor and - The chairperson must be a designated as a Mines graduate faculty member.

 Shortly after its appointment, the Committee will meet with the student to hear a presentation of the proposed course of study and thesis topic.
 The Committee and the student must agree on a satisfactory program and the student must obtain the Committee approval of the written thesis proposal at least one semester prior to the thesis defense.
 The student's faculty advisor assumes the primary responsibility for monitoring the program and directing the thesis work.
-The award of the thesis-based Master's degree is contingent upon the student's researching and writing a thesis acceptable to the student's faculty advisor and Thesis Committee.
+The award of the thesis-based Master's degree is contingent upon the student's researching and writing a thesis acceptable to the student's faculty advisor and Thesis Committee